Skip to main content

 Where can I find your application?

-First-year and nursing applicants apply through the Common Application, while transfer applicants apply directly through the Pepperdine Transfer Application
+First-year and nursing applicants apply through the Common Application, while transfer applicants apply directly through the Pepperdine Transfer Application.

 When are the application deadlines?